 You might be surprised to hear that Maui has two vodka producers: Ocean Vodka and Haliʻimaile Distilling Company.
 Both have an interesting story behind their creation, and you might consider stopping by for a tour and tasting.

-- Ocean Vodka is made using fresh water that is drawn, remarkably, from a natural spring 3,000 feet deep off the coast of Kona.
+- Ocean Vodka is made using fresh water drawn from a natural spring 3,000 feet deep off the coast of Kona.

 - Haliʻimaile’s Pau Maui Vodka is made not from grain or potatoes, but from pineapples.